SKIP TO PAGE CONTENT

 Student Identification Cards

 Student ID cards will be made after the student has completed all registration processes including fee payment.
-A replacement card can be purchased in the Housing Office of Ramsey Hall for a fee of $15.00.
-The student ID must be worn on a visible location of ones person at all times when on College property.
+A replacement card can be purchased in the Housing Office of Ramsey Hall for a fee.
+Once a new ID card is made, old cards are inactivated in the student management system.
+The student ID must be worn in a visible location of one's person at all times when on College property.

-The student ID is required to check out books in the library, write checks on campus, charge against financial aid in the bookstore, pick up grant and loan checks and participate in school elections.
-Students with valid Northeast ID are admitted to college activities ad events at no charge.
+The student ID is required to check out books in the library, write checks on campus, charge against financial aid in the bookstore, pick up grant and loan checks, and participate in school elections.
+Students with valid Northeast IDs are admitted to college activities and events at no charge.
 It is the student’s responsibility to get the card updated at the start of each new semester.

 Students must present their student ID when requested by any College personnel.
 A student who does not present an ID card or lends his/her ID card will be subject to disciplinary action by the Vice President of Student Services in Ramsey Hall.